KyberNetwork/developer-portal/docs/reserves-fedpricereserve.md

 * Buy steps (`xBuy`) are used to change ASK prices, sell steps (`xSell`) are used to change BID prices
 * When `yBuy` and `ySell` numbers are non-positive (`< 0`) they will modify the rate to be lower, meaning the rate will be **reduced** by the Y-value set in each step.
 So negative steps mean worse rates for the user.
 Setting positive step values will give user better rates and could be considered as an advanced method to encourage users to "re balance" the inventory.-->

-Given the example parameters in the reference section, assume the base buy rate is 100 (1 ETH = 100 KNC) and sell rate is 0.01 (1 KNC = 0.01 ETH), different buy and sell quantities will result in different conversion rates as below:
+Given the example parameters in the API/ABI section, assume the base buy rate is 100 (1 ETH = 100 KNC) and sell rate is 0.01 (1 KNC = 0.01 ETH), different buy and sell quantities will result in different conversion rates as below:

 | Buy/Sell quantity | Actual conversion rate | Explanation |
 | ------------- | ------------- | ------------- |